annet4588/ABrownCV/README.md

 - Skillful in SQL and Postman
 - Competence in HTML, CSS, and Bootstrap
 - Proficiency in JavaScript and React
-- Familiarity with MongoDB, jQuery, and Node
+- Familiarity with MongoDB, jQuery, Node and AWS

 ## Employment History